-English and globalisation
+English and globalisation – Non-native speakers of English

 English teaching and globalisation

-However a question has to be answered.
-What type of English do we want our students to learn?.
+However, a question has to be answered.
+What type of English do we want our students to learn?
 The three alternatives generally offered are

 - regional and local English, such as Asian English (Singapore English, Thai English, etc.).